 The section of Silverknowes Road to the north of Parkway remains partially unsurfaced, with no provision for protected cycling as apparently intended in the original plans.
 We are unsure what the current intention is for this northerly section and obviously cannot comment on the basis of completed infrastructure on the ground.
 However, the plans previously released suggested that a 2m wide bidirectional protected cycle lane was to be installed on the east side of this section of the road.
 We would strongly object to this design on the grounds that such a narrow lane would be inherently unsafe on such a long, steep gradient section.
-Indeed, we would view this as being incompatible with Edinburgh Street Design Guidance, which clearly indicates that routes on steep slopes need to be considered as having their own design requirements (although we would note the unhelpful lack of specificity in ESDG on issues such as this).
+Indeed, we would view this as being incompatible with ESDG, which clearly indicates that routes on steep slopes need to be considered as having their own design requirements (although we would note the unhelpful lack of specificity in ESDG on issues such as this).
 Thus, a bare-minimum width lane is unacceptable as it poses a very high risk of collision between passing cyclists travelling uphill and downhill, with the latter naturally travelling at higher speeds.
+We would strongly urge CEC to review the design of this section, and to consider all alternative provisions: for example (but not limited to) (a) reverting to the previous Travelling Safely design or (b) an uphill only lane (with downhill travel facilitated by a shared path designation for the west footway).

-At the north end of the scheme, downhill travel will need to be crossed over to the left-hand side of the road (with motor vehicle traffic moving in both directions across this), and then onward to the promenade over the roundabout.
+At either end of this section, one lane of cycle traffic will need to be crossed over to the opposite side of the road for entry to/ egress from the segregated section (with motor vehicle traffic moving in both directions across this).
+At the north end, cycles will have to make a further roundabout crossing to reach the promenade.
 What is planned to protect cycle traffic through these sections?
 Is this sufficient to mitigate the obvious level of risk?
 The lack of treatment of the more southerly roundabout suggests it will not be, so we would again request that this is re-examined.